-Over the last several months, we have all witnessed the numerous ways COVID-19 can leave a lasting impact on a person’s life and health.
+Over the last few months and years, we have all witnessed the numerous ways COVID-19 can leave a lasting impact on a person’s life and health.
 Ongoing problems can occur for anyone who has contracted COVID-19, not just those who have been hospitalized or faced serious illness.

 The list of potential lasting effects is a long one, ranging from balance difficulty, dizziness, headaches, decreased endurance, shortness of breath, fatigue, muscle weakness and pain, to cognitive deficits and complications from clotting such as stroke, amputations and brain injury.